-Diabetes mellitus: Better known just as "diabetes" -- a chronic disease associated with abnormally high levels of the sugar glucose in the blood.
+Diabetes mellitus: More commonly referred to as "diabetes" -- a chronic disease associated with abnormally high levels of the sugar glucose in the blood.
 Diabetes is due to one of two mechanisms:

 The signs and symptoms of both types of diabetes include increased urine output and decreased appetite as well as fatigue.
 Diabetes is diagnosed by blood glucose testing, the glucose tolerance test, and testing of the level of glycosylated hemoglobin (glycohemoglobin or hemoglobin A1C).
 The mode of treatment depends on the type of the diabetes.